List of Days of Our Lives characters introduced in the 2010s: Paige Larson

 In early 2014, Paige arrives in Salem without her mother, Eve (Kassie DePaiva) and quickly develops a connection to JJ Deveraux (Casey Moss).
 Upon Eve's arrival back to Salem, Paige's relationship with J.J begins to hit a hard spot, ultimately ending with them parting ways multiples times.
 She becomes close to another guy, Cole Hines (Riley Bodenstab) and asks him out on a date, which he accepts.
 After their date, Paige meets up with J.J. at the park, where he apologizes profusely and asks for a second chance.
 She forgives him, leading them to reconcile.
-Cole finds her at the park watching Parker play and tells her that J.J. will hurt her and that she deserves better, but when he sees that she's not listening to him, he leaves.
+Cole finds her at the park watching Parker play and tells her that J.J. will hurt her and that she deserves better, but when he sees that she is not listening to him, he leaves.
 He then works with her mother Eve to break J.J and Paige up.
 Cole plants drugs in J.J.'s backpack to frame him.
 When Paige realizes what Cole has done, she angrily confronts him.
 At first he denies the accusations, but then Cole tells her how amazing she is and that she deserves better.
 Paige tells him to stay away from her and J.J before leaving.

 Paige would find out that her mother and J.J. had an affair and Jennifer Horton knew about it and she confronts him at her surprise twentieth birthday party.
 She becomes very cynical and wants nothing to do with them.
 Paige begins a relationship with Kyle to make J.J jealous, not knowing that he is a drug dealer and that J.J works for him; however, the relationship later ends.